Saratoga Lake: History

 The name "Saratoga" is said to derive from the native Se-rach-ta-gue, meaning "hillside country of the great river"; however, several completely different interpretations have been proposed.

 Archeological evidence shows Native American occupation dating back to 7000 BC.

 The first European to visit the lake may have been the Jesuit Isaac Jogues in 1642.
 The Saint Isaac Jogues Chapel, on the lake in Stillwater, commemorates his mission.

 Rowing

 The sport of rowing has a long history on Saratoga Lake, especially along Fish Creek.
 "In July 1874, the Rowing Association of American Colleges hosted the University Race for the Championship at Saratoga."
 Columbia won what was reported as "the most exciting race ever witnessed."
 Other participants were Wesleyan, Harvard, Williams, Cornell, Dartmouth, Princeton, Trinity, and Yale.
 Competitions were held annually thereafter for several years.
 The tradition was revived in 1986 with the first Head of the Fish Regatta, which by 2010 had grown to be "the second largest regatta in the country, by volume of boats entered."

 Places on Saratoga Lake

-The north end of the lake, around Fish Creek, contains a public boat launch and many private marinas, while the middle and southern areas are less densely developed.
+The north end of the lake, around Fish Creek, has a public boat launch and many private marinas, while the middle and southern areas are less densely developed.